yeahdongcn/kustohelmize/README.md

-  completion  Generate the autocompletion script for the specified shell create      Create a chart from a given YAML file help        Help about any command version     print the client version information
+  completion  Generate the autocompletion script for the specified shell create      Create a chart from a given YAML file help        Help about any command version     Print the client version information

 Flags:
   -h, --help   help for kustohelmize